kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 type GroupProperties = keyof GroupedEvents
 ```

 **Generic Types**: Instead of working with a specific type, we work with a parameter that is then substituted for a specific type.
-Type parameters are denoted within angle brackets at function heads or class declarations.
+Type parameters are denoted within angle brackets at function heads or class declarations. *[Generics are not scary](https://ts.chibicode.com/generics).
+They’re like regular function parameters, but instead of values, it deals with types.*

 ```ts
 // Type as the parameter